LaunchCodeEducation/lchs/src/chapters/git/project.rst

    [IMAGE - branch dropdown menu]

-In :ref:`Assignment #5`, you will learn how to perform a merge in GitHub.
+In :ref:`Assignment #5 <communication-log>`, you will learn how to perform a merge in GitHub.
 For now, we will leave the branches separate.

 Step 4: Pull Down Changes From the Remote
 -----------------------------------------